A1taxi-Hosur/vendormk/ZOHO_OAUTH_SETUP_GUIDE.md

 ### "Not Authorised" Error
 - Make sure you're using OAuth credentials (Client ID, Client Secret, Refresh Token), not API keys
 - Verify that the refresh token was generated with the correct scopes
-- Check that all three secrets are properly set in Supabase
+- Check that all four secrets are properly set in Supabase (including ZOHO_ACCOUNT_ID)
+- Ensure the Account ID matches your Zoho Payments account

 ### "Invalid Scope" Error
 - Ensure you included `ZohoPayments.payments.CREATE,ZohoPayments.payments.READ` in the scope when generating the authorization code